YassElya/EcommerceProject/README.md

 ## Features
 ### Feature 1:
-- Login/Logout
+- Login/Logout: The user will need a username and password (which will be stored in the Admins table) to acces the application.
+Once they enter their login information, they can also logout.
 ### Feature 2:
-- Register as a user (username and password)
+- Register as a user: The user can register.
+They will enter their desired username and password (password needs to pass some standards, if not, it will be refused) and the information will be stored in the Admins table.
+They will then be able to login to access the application.
+This feature is in place with the idea that our client would like to expend her business and may hire associates in the future.
 ### Feature 3:
-- Add to basic tables
+- Add to basic tables: The user will be able to add information to the basic tables.
 ### Feature 4:
-- Update basic tables
+- Update basic tables: The user will be able to update information from the basic tables.
 ### Feature 5:
-- Delete from basic tables
+- Delete from basic tables: The user will be able to delete information from the basic tables.
 ### Feature 6:
-- View basic tables
+- View basic tables: The user will be able to view information from the basic tables.
 ### Feature 7:
-- Search with filter in basic tables
+- Search within in basic tables: The user will be able to search for information from the basic tables.
+It will act like a simple search tool.
+If the user enters 'bl' in the Balloons table search, they will recieve the view of any balloon that has 'Blue' or 'Black' as their color.
 ### Feature 8:
-- Low Stock Page (reads from Balloons and Items tables and returns data)
+- Low Stock Page: The user will be able to view the balloons and items which are low in stock (ex: <5 for balloons and <2 for items).
 ### Feature 9:
-- Report Page (monthly idea of spendings and earnings)
+- Report Page: The user will have access to a Report made with information thoughout the month.
+It will save data like the best selling balloons/items, the amount spend on supplies, gross earnings and net earning.
+If our client wants anything specific, we can also add it in the future.
 ### Feature 10:
-- New Order/Delete Order Page (a simple way to insert/delete all basic tables)
+- New Order/Delete Order Page: The user will have access to these pages to add a full order, or to delete one.
+If they are creating one, they will be asked for information such as client, balloons/items needs, sell price, and more.
+This data will all be added in the tables at the same time.
+To delete an order, the client will simply need to enter an order ID.
 ### Feature 11:
-- Orders table will automatically form/update by reading information from basic tables
+- Orders table: This table isn't prebuild. instead, it is formed dynamically with information in the other tables.
+This table is used as a simple way to view the client's current projects.
 ### Feature 12:
-- Past Orders Page
+- Past Orders Page: The user will be able to see pictures and sell prices of orders they've done in the past.
+It will allow them to keep track of price points and past designs.
 ### Feature 13:
-- Favorite option in Past Orders Page that user can toggle
+- Favorite option in Past Orders Page: The user will be able to favorite a past order, so it will have an extra heart in the corner of the image.
+On that page, they will be able to toggle 'Favorite' mode to see only favorited orders.
 ### Feature 14:
-- 2 Factor Authentication
+- 2 Factor Authentication ?
 ### Feature 15:
-- Internalization (FR and ENG)
+- Internalization/Localization (FR/QC and ENG/Canada) ?
 ### Feature 16:
-- Cookies (save username and password)
+- Cookies: The web application will keep track of the user's username and password if they so desire.